Kamilcuk/yio/doc/specification.md

 Python Format Specification Mini-Language and `fmt::format()` Format String Syntax and `std::formatter` from `<format>` from C++20.

-Format strings contain “replacement fields” surrounded by curly braces `{}`.
+Format strings contain "replacement fields" surrounded by curly braces `{` `}`.
 Anything that is not contained in braces is considered literal text, which is copied unchanged to the output.
 If you need to include a brace character in the literal text, it can be escaped by doubling:
 `{{` and `}}`.